simh/simh/README.md

 	  the Internet can use NAT packet transport.
 This also works for WiFi connected host systems.
 	* Packet Transmission Throttling.
-When connected to a LAN which has legacy network adapaters (DEQNA, DEUNA) on legacy systems, it is very easy for a simulated system to overrun the receiving capacity of the older systems.
+When connected to a LAN which has legacy network adapters (DEQNA, DEUNA) on legacy systems, it is very easy for a simulated system to overrun the receiving capacity of the older systems.
 Throttling of simulated traffic delivered to the LAN can be used to mitigate this problem.